nicoCT04/Kungfu-memory/README.md

    - **Play Again:** Shuffles the cards and restarts the game.
    - **Return to Menu:** Returns to the main menu.

 ---

-## How to Run the Project

-1. Download the project's HTML file.
-2. Open the file in any modern browser (such as Chrome or Firefox).
-3. Enjoy the game!

----